 Here are some answers to frequently asked questions to help you get started!

 - The small business must have less than 300 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organization or 501(c)(19) veterans organizations affected by coronavirus/COVID-19.

 - Small businesses in the hospitality and food industry with more than one location could also be eligible at the store and location level if the store employs less than 300 workers.
 This means each store location could be eligible.

 Corona Chamber of Commerce Resource Guide

-The Chamber has prepared a well-rounded guide outlining helpful resources for businesses and employees.
+The Chamber has prepared a well-rounded guide website page outlining helpful resources for owners and employees.
 The guide includes tool kits, recommendations on where to obtain updates for Riverside County and the City of Corona, virtual tools, advice, and other valuable guidance.
-You can download the Corona Chamber of Commerce Resource Guide here.
+You can find the Corona Chamber of Commerce Resource Guide here.

 Small Business Majority

 Small Business Majority is providing frequent updates for small businesses and several on-demand webinars are available for viewing as well.
 Visit the Small Business Majority website page to keep updated and access the webinars.